KhushiSaini23/Secure-Network-Infrastructure-Design/README.md

 Conclusion

 This project demonstrates practical knowledge of networking concepts such as VLANs, DHCP, DNS, and routing.
 It also reflects an understanding of network security and real-world infrastructure design using Cisco Packet Tracer.

+## How to Run the Project

+### 1. Open the Project
+Open the `.pkt` file in Cisco Packet Tracer.

+### 2. Allow Network Initialization
+Wait for approximately 5–10 seconds until all device connection indicators turn green and the network becomes stable.

+### 3. Verify Network Connectivity
+To test communication between VLANs and confirm proper routing configuration:

+- Open **PC0**
+- Navigate to:

+Desktop → Command Prompt
+Run the following command:
+ping 192.168.20.2

+Test Server and DNS Configuration

+To verify web server and DNS functionality:

+Open PC0
+Navigate to:
+Desktop → Web Browser
+Enter the following domain:
+mysite.com
+Expected Result

+If the website loads successfully, it confirms that:

+DNS services are functioning correctly
+Web server configuration is successful
+End-to-end network communication is properly established

+# Technologies Used --
+Cisco Packet Tracer
+VLAN Configuration
+Inter-VLAN Routing
+DHCP
+DNS
+Server Configuration
+Network Security Concepts